IoTSharp/IoTSharp/roadmap.md

 |Collect and visualize data |Q1 2019|
 |Process and React|Q2 2019|

-If you'd like to contribute to WinForms, please take a look at our [Contributing Guide](contributing.md).
+If you'd like to contribute to IotSharp, please take a look at our [Contributing Guide](contributing.md).

 ## Shorter-Term Feature Backlog